In this Article

 - What If Placenta Previa Is Present During Labour and Delivery?

 Last Updated on

 The placenta is a pancake-shaped organ that grows inside the lining of a woman’s uterus when she is pregnant.
 It carries oxygen and nutrients to the foetus while protecting it against internal infections.
 The placenta connects to the baby through the umbilical cord.
 Placenta connects the developing foetus to the uterine wall of the mother.

 If the pregnancy progresses normally, the placenta gets attached to the top right or top left of the uterus.
 It moves up or to the side as the womb stretches during pregnancy.
-A normal placenta looks like an oval disk with a cord attached to its centre.
-It plays an important role in the development of the baby and a healthy placenta goes a long way in ensuring a safe pregnancy.
+A normal placenta looks like an oval disk with a cord attached to its centre and a healthy placenta goes a long way in ensuring a safe pregnancy.